kambei/body-tracker/README.md

 2. Choose a camera from the dropdown.
 3. Click “Start” to begin streaming; “Stop” to end.
 4. (Optional) Click “Record” to start/stop saving the current stream into the 'saved-tracks' folder.
+5. Use the “Settings” menu to adjust Weight (kg), Activity MET, and toggle the calories overlay.
-5. Use the “Help” button for quick guidance.
+6. Use the “Help” button for quick guidance.

 ### YOLO Pose configuration (optional)
 If Ultralytics is installed and MediaPipe is not, the app uses YOLO Pose automatically.
 You can tweak it via environment variables before launching: